bitdeli/bitdeli-docs/src/what-is-bitdeli.rst

 Bitdeli organizes analytics around the concept of **a card**.
 A card can show where your business is going or what your users are doing - anything based on your data.

-A card is a small analytics machine: It ingests real-time data from one of the connected data sources, processes it based on **a card script** written in Python and outputs a dashboard and a snippet of text.
+A card is a small analytics machine: It ingests real-time data from one of the connected data sources, processes it based on a :ref:`card-script` written in Python and outputs a dashboard and a snippet of text.
 You can hang a card on the wall and use it as a traditional dashboard.
 Alternatively you can focus on the text and use it as an automatically updating mini-report.

 Since each card is powered by a full-fledged Python script, they can perform arbitrarily sophisticated analytics: Anything from simple averages to state-of-the-art machine learning.
 The good news is that you don't need to be a data scientist to be able to use them.
 You can start using a card just by clicking **Add card** and choosing a card that seems interesting.

 If the newly added card doesn't quite fit to your needs, or you don't like the colors, click **Edit**.
-This opens the in-browser **Card Editor** that allows you to customize and test the card with your actual data.
+This opens the in-browser :ref:`editor` that allows you to customize and test the card with your actual data.
 Using the editor doesn't require any special expertise besides the basics of Python.

 .. _sections: